kyegomez/Finetuning-Suite/README.md

-[Join Agora](https://discord.gg/qUtxnK2NMf) the community of AI engineers changing the world with their creations.
+[Join Agora](https://discord.gg/qUtxnK2NMf) the community of engineers changing the world with their creations.

 ![Finetuning suite logo](ft-logo.png)